TheLogicMaster/ESP-Smart-Display/README.md

 ### Analog Clock Widgets
 This is a scalable widget that draws a clock based on the current time.

+## Logistics
+This project is intended to handle everything in a more asynchronous way to ensure consistent rendering.
+Previously, I attempted to branch MorphingClockRemix with a few more features, but it was fundamentally designed differently, where animations would steal the main thread until they were done, which isn't really compatible with my idea for a widget based rendering system.
+Thus, I started from an empty project setup for PxMatrix.

+### Rendering
+Depending on your configuration, up to three display buffers could be used.
+One or two buffers will be used by PxMatrix to handle basic rendering, but another buffer will be allocated if any enabled widgets are using transparency.
+This works by rendering all background layer widgets to this buffer and then drawing a portion of this buffer underneath any dirty widgets.
+If a widget isn't using transparency, then the specified background color will be filled underneath the widget according to its size.
+There is a tradeoff here: a lot more memory is required, but the need to re-draw the entire screen is greatly reduced, only occuring when a background layer widget changes.
+Widgets are rendered from lowest layer to highest layer, but background layers should not be above any non-background layers or things will render incorrectly.

+### Widget Updating
+Widgets are marked as dirty whenever their content changes.
+This can happen if they are a time based widget and the time changes or if they are a dynamic widget and the specified update interval elapses.

+### Display API
+There is a basic, unsecured API that the dashboard uses to configure the display.
+This is defined in the *setupWebserver* function, and functions for each route can easily be read to determine any necessary parameters.
+Token based or basic auth could be a future feature.

 ## Firmware Customization
 It's recommended to use Platformio if you are planning on customizing the firmware.
 ### Flags